GalSha/libSQUIC/README.md

 SQUIC is a second-order, L1-regularized maximum likelihood method for performant large-scale sparse precision matrix estimation.
 The presented source code is the SQUIC shared library (libSQUIC) intended for Linux and Mac OS.

-The following interface packages for SQUIC are available:
+The following interface packages for SQUIC can be found here: https://www.gitlab.ci.inf.usi.ch/SQUIC

-- R package SQUIC_R (see )
-- Python package SQUIC_Python (see )
-- Matlab interface SQUIC_Matlab (see )

 _Note: For all note interface packages, libSQUIC is required.
 Precompiled versions of libSQUIC for Mac and Linux are available and are ready to use._